-It should be noted that not all these would be applied to the development within JRSPoM, as many relate to development that is inconsistent with the categorisation of the land and this plan of management.
+It should be noted that not all these would be applied to the development within Coree Central Hall, as many relate to development that is inconsistent with the categorisation of the land and this plan of management.
+State Environmental Planning Policy (Transport and Infrastructure) 2021 is one which most likely would require consideration when evaluating a development on the land.

-3.3.3.2 Local environmental plans
+3.3.3.2 Jerilderie local environmental plan 2012

-Murrumbidgee Council administers two (2) local environmental plans being the Jerilderie Local Environmental Plan 2012 (JLEP) and the Murrumbidgee Local Environmental Plan 2013 (MLEP).
-Both of these environmental planning instruments were made under Part 3 of the EP&A Act that guide development and land use within the Murrumbidgee Council local government area.
+Jerilderie Local Environmental Plan 2012 (JLEP) is an environmental planning instrument made under Part 3 of the EP&A Act that guides development and land use within part of the Murrumbidgee Council local government area.
+Under JLEP 2012 Coree Central Hall is zoned RU1 Primary Production.